paul-hoehne/dha-shell/README.md

 If you make a change in the database settings, you will need to use the mlDeploy command.

+## Higlights

+1. The ontology demonstrates very basic inferencing.
+If you select "Anything Head", you can run  query that searches for injuries on someone's head.
+The data is only marked up with eye, ear, nose, etc., but the ontology allows the query to generalize to the the concept of "head."

+2. Examples of triggers to perform enrichment.
+The files
+<code>/src/main/ml-modules/ext/triggers/create-xxx-triples.xqy</code>
+are examples of taking the data an enriching it with semantic triples during ingest.

+3. An example of using a transform to enrich data.
+The file
+<code>/src/main/ml-modules/ext/triggers/transform-encounter.xml</code>
+demonstrates enriching a document using an ingest tansform called from the MLCP ingest.
+(See the <code>importEncounter</code> in build.gradle).

+4. The enrichment does a poor man's entity extraction, running a series of reverse queries against the doctor's soap notes to extract information from the text.
+In cases where you have an ICD code, you might not wan to use this approach, but maybe this is useful when you don't have the information that would correctly classify the encounter.

+5. An example of a custom rest end point under
+<code>/src/main/ml-modules/services/notes.xqy</code>.
+This service searches just
+the doctor's soap notes (*not* web service SOAP).
+This includes snippeting and can be accessed at: <code>http://localhost:8700/v1/resources/notes?rs:q=bleeding AND face&rs:format=json</code>
+You can change the query text (rs:q parameter) to include expressions.
+You can also specify a format for xml or json.

 ## Cleaning Up